klausweiss/online-chess-enhancement-suite/docs/TUTORIAL.md

 ## Basic piece movement

-Point on a square you want to move a piece to and press the key corresponding the piece of your choice.
+Point at a square you want to move a piece to and press the key corresponding the piece of your choice.

 ![Basic piece movement](../docs/basics.gif)